Santiago Suárez

-Santiago Francisco Suárez, known as Tiago, (born April 23, 2005) is an American professional soccer player who plays as a defender for Birmingham Legion on loan from New England Revolution.
+Santiago Francisco Suárez, known as Tiago, (born April 23, 2005) is an American professional soccer player who plays as a defender for San Antonio FC on loan from New England Revolution.

 Career

 New England Revolution

 In November 2022, Suárez signed a homegrown contract with the Revolution.
 He made his professional debut with New England's MLS Next Pro affiliate on 26 March 2023 against Atlanta United 2.
 He plays both center-back and right-back.

 After one season with Revolution II, he was contractually promoted to the first team.

+In January 2026, he was loaned to San Antonio FC of the USL Championship league.